 Meanwhile, the amount of utterly undocumented assertions about Earth Day, among many other topics, never ceases to amaze me.

 A couple of years ago I wrote about Earth Day 1970 based mostly on my own recollections, although I did look up some basic information about how it got started.
-My post Earth Day: Looking Back, Looking Around, Looking Forward duly documents my sources.

 I have since found any number of interesting posts on the web about Earth Day, but since the authors neglected to document their sources, it was impossible to follow up until I went to the library and scanned dozens articles from printed magazines, including every page published in Time under the heading “Environment.”

 What follows is a broad overview, with no attempt to mention everything Time covered.
 The dates all refer to Time articles from 1970.
 I will provide a documented and more detailed look at some specific issues every week this month.

 The environmental movement traces its origins to Rachel Carson’s 1962 book Silent Spring, which called attention to the dangers of DDT.
 Time mentioned it in the June 15 and October 12 issues.